endiyan/countdown/README.md

 Accepts a javascript Date object.
 The target time of your countdown.

 * ### topLevelTimeUnit :
+Defines the biggest time unit for the countdown.
 Accepts one of the following string values:
     * day
     * hour
     * minute
     * second

-defines the biggest time unit for the countdown

 * ### onFinish:
 A callback function, which will be called if the countdown ends